galcerte/numpy_matlab_wrappers/README.md

 |              | `min(X, Y)`                 | `np.minimum(X, Y)`                            |
 |              | `sort(X)`                   | `np.sort(X)`                                  |

+- Most, if not all functions in MATLAB which act on arrays and which *could* return arrays, (like `mean()`, `cumsum()`, `cumprod()`, `sum()`, `any()` among others), by default, return the result of the computation over the column vectors of an array (if it's two-dimensional), but in NumPy it returns the computation done over all elements.
+These sorts of functions are the ones which are implemented the most in this module.

+  So a vector may have one or two dimensions in NumPy, actually; we need to check for that.
+The way we do that is checking whether or not we have one dimension.
+  If we do, it's a vector.
+If we have two, then we also need to check if one of those dimensions has size 1, in that case, it should also be treated as a vector.
+These if statements currently make up most of the functions in this module, actually.

+  If we have two dimensional arrays and none of these have a size equal to 1, then we do make the selected calculation over the columns, as MATLAB would.

-With NumPy, as several functions and classes are often used from there at once, it is preferred to import the entire library as `import numpy as np`, but in SciPy, what is used are functions of specific modules, so it is preferred to import the functions individually, for example: `from scipy.special import erfinv`.
+- With NumPy, as several functions and classes are often used from there at once, it is preferred to import the entire library as `import numpy as np`, but in SciPy, what is used are functions of specific modules, so it is preferred to import the functions individually, for example: `from scipy.special import erfinv`.

-Although there are many functions which are more or less equivalent, there are considerable differences. `find()` in MATLAB, for example, returns indices of a flattened array, while the NumPy equivalent returns a tuple with an array of NumPy per axis, containing the position of each element that fits on that axis.
+- Although there are many functions which are more or less equivalent, there are considerable differences. `find()` in MATLAB, for example, returns indices of a flattened array, while the NumPy equivalent returns a tuple with an array of NumPy per axis, containing the position of each element that fits on that axis.

-`mean()` in MATLAB, by default, returns the averages of the column vectors of an array (if it's two-dimensional), but in NumPy it returns the mean of all elements.
-This behavior also occurs in `cumsum()`, `cumprod()`, `sum()` and `any()`.
-Most of these functions are imitated in the module.

-In MATLAB, the output from functions like `round()`, `floor()` and `ceil()` is seemingly usable as indices in arrays straight away, however in NumPy, what is returned is almost always a float, so a manual cast from `np.float64` to `np.int32` or similar is needed when using `np.round()` and others.
+- In MATLAB, the output from functions like `round()`, `floor()` and `ceil()` is seemingly usable as indices in arrays straight away, however in NumPy, what is returned is almost always a float, so a manual cast from `np.float64` to `np.int32` or similar is needed when using `np.round()` and others.

 ## Is it NumPy-to-MATLAB or MATLAB-to-NumPy?
 At the time of naming this module I had to work, so I didn't have much time to think of a name.
+Now that I think this through, it's probably the latter.
 I purposefully left out the "to" such that the name would not imply any directionality.

 ## Legal
 Code I've written myself is licensed under BSD-3-Clause.
 This module